german-gonzalez/networkingworkshop/Lab1Instructions.md

 Launch template `Lab1_Region1Acct1.yaml` and use the default entries.
 If you have not named your keypair `KeyPair` then change this parameter so it matches the name you provided.

-To download the cloudformation template for setting up lab 1, [click here](https://d2x18vu72ugj64.cloudfront.net/Lab1_Region1Acct1.yaml).
+To download the CloudFormation template for setting up lab 1, [click here](https://d2x18vu72ugj64.cloudfront.net/Lab1_Region1Acct1.yaml).

-To download the template from workdocs [click here.](https://amazon.awsapps.com/workdocs/index.html#/document/f1a82d39db4589c2edef151497808caafedf632cdd2e67983e6bd3f60ede19e8)

 The creation of the resources will take around 5 minutes.